Skip to content

 Variegated Dragons – What changes (and what doesn’t)

 Variegated baginda cultivars exist because mutations happened and were then propagated.
 Some appear through tissue culture, some as one-off sports.
-The practical consequence stays the same: less green tissue means less photosynthetic capacity, so growth slows and tolerance for stress drops.
+Pale sections contain less chlorophyll, so these plants usually grow more slowly and react badly to repeated stress.

 Alocasia ‘Dragon Scale’ Albo Variegata